 No materials used in this class, including, but not limited to, lecture handouts, videos, assessments (exams, papers, projects, homework assignments), in-class materials, review sheets, and additional problem sets, may be shared online or with anyone outside of the class unless you have my explicit, written permission.
-This includes Course Hero and other online "notes" sites.

 Unauthorized sharing of materials promotes cheating.
 It is a violation of the University's Student Honor Code and an act of academic dishonesty.
 I am well aware of the sites used for sharing materials, and any materials found online that are associated with you, or any suspected unauthorized sharing of materials, will be reported to Student Conduct and Academic Integrity in the Office of the Dean of Students.
-These reports can result in sanctions, including failing the course.
+These reports can result in sanctions, including failure in the course.